kyverno/KDP/proposals/cleanup.md

         vii.
 Must allow both assignment to new (incoming) resources as well as assignment to existing resources viii.
 Must allow deletion to cancel the future clean-up action ix.
 Must allow alteration after the fact
-    c.
+    b.
 General:
         i.
 Must log clean-up of any and all resources in, minimally, the Kyverno log ii.
 Must support clean-up of both Namespaced and cluster-scoped resources (including custom) iii.
-Must only pay attention to these defined labels (i.e., user cannot define a custom label as a replacement for these built-in, special Kyverno labels) iv.
-If both ttl and expires are specified, either Kyverno ignores the resource or it operates on the sooner of the two.
-Validate policy may be written which alternatively prevents this condition (account for both creation and updating a resource to add the second label)
+Must only pay attention to this defined label (i.e., user cannot define a custom label as a replacement for this built-in, special Kyverno label) iv.
+Validate webhook may be written which alternatively prevents the condition of defining invalid label value for the label "cleanup.kyverno.io/ttl".
 2. Rule:
     a.
 Must support definition in both Policy and ClusterPolicy resources.
     b.
 Must support a cron-style schedule around which field validation must be placed (ex., ensuring it uses only a desired subset of the total cron functionality; ensuring it does not run too frequently; etc.)